GenAI-Gurus/GenAI_Intro_Course/README.md

 # FREE Generative AI introductory course
 This is a quick introductory course about Generative AI developed by Nilosree Sengupta.

-Join our community at http://GenAI-Gurus.com and subscribe to the [Youtube channel](https://youtube.com/@GenAIGurus)
+Join our community at http://GenAI-Gurus.com and subscribe to the [Youtube channel](https://youtube.com/@GenAIGurus) to received future videos directly in your feed!

 ## Theory basics
 1. What is generative AI?